|Hunting Home||Contact Us||News||DNR Home|

 Q. Are senior citizens or underage hunters required to purchase a federal migratory waterfowl stamp?

-All hunters 16 years of age or older are required to purchase a federal migratory waterfowl stamp
+All hunters 16 years of age or older are required to purchase a federal migratory waterfowl stamp and obtain a harvest information program (HIP) card.

 Trout Stocking |